Current Time in Tehran, Iran

 Tehran Time Details

-See the current local time in Tehran, Iran, with the Asia/Tehran timezone, UTC+3:30 offset, and whether daylight saving time is active.
+View Tehran’s current local time, Asia/Tehran timezone name, UTC+3:30 offset, and whether daylight saving time is active in Iran.

-Compare Tehran time with other cities in an hour-by-hour grid and export meetings to ICS, Google Calendar, or Gmail reminders.
+Compare Tehran time with other cities in a visual grid, then export meetings to Google Calendar, Gmail, or download an ICS file.

 How to Check Current Time in Tehran, Iran

-Select a time range on the grid: Drag across the 24-hour timeline to highlight a range in purple, then move it with the center handle or fine-tune it with the left and right handles.
-For example, if you select a morning slot in Tehran, Iran, you can immediately see how that overlaps with evening in London or late night in New York, which helps you avoid scheduling a call that lands outside working hours for one side.
+3. Select a time range on the grid: Drag across the 24-hour timeline to highlight a range in purple, then move it with the center or resize it with the handles until it fits your meeting window.
+For example, if you drag a morning slot in Tehran, Iran, you can immediately see how that overlaps with evening in Sydney or early morning in New York, which helps avoid scheduling a call at an impossible hour.

-Export and share the result: Once a range is selected, use ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link to send the meeting time to everyone involved.
-This is practical for distributed teams because an exported calendar file can place the meeting into each person’s local calendar, while a share link is handy for quick approval across offices in Iran, the UK, and the US.
+4. Export or share the selected time: Once a range is selected, use ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link to send the time to teammates.
+This is especially useful for distributed teams, because a Tehran, Iran meeting can be pushed into calendars automatically without everyone manually converting the time.

 About Tehran Time Zone